EngAbdoS/courses-website-backend/README.md

                                        //        \)  "SWIDAN" (/         //
                                        //================================//

-in this basic project i designed basic schema for three collections "courses","teachers" and "students" created a data model from all of them and end points to do the following =>fetch all recordes
-=>fetch the first course with specific name enterd by user =>fetch all courses less than specific price enterd by user =>search for a specific record by its ID with validation enterd by user =>update a specific record by its ID with validation enterd by user and tested all this end points in postman 😉
+in this basic project i designed basic schema for three collections "courses"," teachers" and "students" created a data model from all of them and end points to do the following =>fetch all records =>fetch the first course with specific name entered by user =>fetch all courses less than specific price entered by user =>search for a specific record by its ID with validation entered by user =>update a specific record by its ID with validation entered by user and tested all this end points in postman  😉

-in the basic structur of this project i used express router and routed all end points 🚶 and used exprees also to parse json format of data using the new modul "exprees.json"🚶
+in the basic structure of this project i used express router and routed all end points  and used express also to parse json format of data using the new module "express.json" bye 😊

-bye 😊
 ////////////////////////////////////////
 email : eng.abdelrahman.swidan@gmail.com